Amazon workers hold first UK strike, adding to labor turmoil

 LONDON (AP) — Amazon warehouse workers went on strike for the first time in Britain on Wednesday because of a dispute over pay and working conditions, adding to a wave of industrial labor action across the country fueled by the soaring cost of living.

-Union members voted to walk off the job at the e-commerce giant’s fulfillment center in Coventry, a city about 100 miles (160 kilometers) northwest of London near Birmingham.
+Union members voted to walk off the job for one day at the e-commerce giant’s fulfillment center in Coventry, a city about 100 miles (160 kilometers) northwest of London near Birmingham.

 Amanda Gearing, a senior organizer with the GMB union, said Amazon staff who worked through tough conditions during the COVID-19 pandemic are just “trying to get decent pay.”
 Another big issue is performance targets set by an algorithm that piles extra pressure on workers, she said.